Mixed Integer Linear Program model for optimized scheduling of a vanadium redox flow battery with variable efficiencies, capacity fade, and electrolyte maintenance: Method

 Where $f_{cap}(d)$ is the fraction of the accessible capacity ad the beginning of day d. $f_{cap}(d)$ is calculated using the number of cycles passed since the last rebalancing ($n_{cyc}^R(d)$) or servicing ($n_{cyc}^R(d)$) event:

 To evaluate the number of cycles passed since the last maintenance event ($n_{cyc}^R$ e $n_{cyc}^S$), an algorithm counts the energy stored inside the battery:

 Where $N_{cyc,d}(d)$ is the number of partial charge/discharge cycles during the day d or the amount of energy charged into the battery for that day divided by the rated capacity of the battery.
-Daily, the energy charged into the battery equals the energy discharged from the battery, because the self-discharge rate is neglected.
+On a daily basis, the energy charged into the battery equals the energy discharged from the battery, because the self-discharge is neglected, as it is generally considered very low for vanadium flow batteries \cite{Diaz2012}.
 Note that partial charge and discharge cycles partially degrade the battery capacity.